yasufum/spp-tmp/docs/guides/setup/howto_use.rst

 SPP Controller
 --------------

+SPP Controller consists of ``spp-ctl`` and SPP CLI.

 spp-ctl
 ~~~~~~~

-``spp-ctl`` is launched as a HTTP server for REST APIs for managing SPP
+``spp-ctl`` is a HTTP server for REST APIs for managing SPP
 processes.
 In default, it is accessed with URL ``http://127.0.0.1:7777``
 or ``http://localhost:7777``.
-``spp-ctl`` shows no messages after launched, but shows log messages for
+``spp-ctl`` shows no messages at first after launched, but shows
-events such as receiving a request or terminating a process.
+log messages for events such as receiving a request or terminating
+a process.

 .. code-block:: console